 Five things you can do TODAY to begin living a more mindful life:

 - Don’t spend your entire week looking forward to the weekend.
-If we spend 5/7 days of the week waiting for Friday, that will be over half of our life that is wasted.
-Find small things that will motivate you and keep you engaged- whether its meditation in the morning or a walk at sunset to reflect on your day
+If we spend 5/7 days of the week waiting for Friday, we waste more than half our lives.
+Find small things to motivate you and keep you engaged — try meditation in the morning or a walk at sunset.

 - Learn from the past.
-The only way to learn is by making mistakes.
+We all learn by making mistakes.
 Instead of dwelling on something that happened in the past, accept that it did happen and accept that you have grown as a person because of it.
 Don’t harbor resentment because of past hurts, choose to forgive and move forward.
-The pain may have been their fault, but allowing it to impact your mood today is yours.
+The pain may have been someone’s fault, but allowing it to impact your mood today is on you.

 - Perform random acts of kindness.
-Selfless acts that help others will help you live in the moment of making others smile (and in turn make you smile as well).
+Selfless acts that help others will help you live in the magical moment of making people smile (and will make you smile as well).
 Do things for others without expecting anything in return.